 Look at how the neutral colors of the dried/preserved flowers, leaves, and grass all tie up into a charming bridal arrangement!
 Here are our fave QUICK & EASY DIY bundle bouquet ideas!

 2. You can purchase this wheat bouquet already bundled!
 How amazing is that?
-It saves you tons of time; you can order way ahead of your wedding day, add your fave accessories, and voila!
+It saves you tons of time; you can order way ahead of your wedding day, add your favorite accessories, and voila!
 Your gorgeous wheat bouquet is ready for your wedding!

 PRO TIP 1: Don’t forget to use pins to ensure the ribbon stays in place!
-Towards the end of the ribbon wrap, you tuck the end inwards, and you poke the pins through, so don’t have a rough cut edge.
+Towards the end of the ribbon wrap, you tuck the end inwards, and poke the pins through, so don’t have a rough cut edge.
 You can line them up, one at the top, one around the middle, and one at the bottom.

 PRO TIP 2: If you are planning a micro/intimate wedding with no bridal party and are also using these ribbons for corsage and boutonnieres to work on DIY dried flower arrangements, you can opt to buy a thinner ribbon (1/2″), this way you can use it not just for your bouquet but also your corsages and boutonnières.
 This means you won’t have many different-sized ribbons hanging around after your DIY wedding project.